OliverLysa/observatory-data-prep/README.md

 ##### Workflow

 1. Imports the UK ONS Prodcom datasets published by the ONS as multi-page spreadsheets, binds all sheets to create a single table, binds the 2008-2020 and 2021 data and exports full dataset for use across product categories as well as filtering to those specific to electronis
 2. As Prodcom includes **suppressed values** to protect confidentiality ([ONS, 2018](https://www.ons.gov.uk/businessindustryandtrade/manufacturingandproductionindustry/methodologies/ukmanufacturerssalesbyproductsurveyprodcomqmi)) and the omission of which will present a data gap, these values are estimated.
 In source data, these are notated as NA, N/A, S, S\*.
 To do so and following van Straalen *et al.* (2016), a ratio is calculated between units exported (generally not suppressed) and units produced for years for which data is available.
-Prodcom units are then estimated based on a calculation of export units/ratio = prodcom units.
+Prodcom units are then estimated based on a calculation of export units \* ratio = prodcom units.
 3. Exports data to CSV format

 ##### Outputs